Video: Scrap.io - How to Start?

 - Apartment Complex Mailing List vs Email List: What's the Difference?

-- Compliance Guide — CAN-SPAM, GDPR & Best Practices
+- Compliance Guide β CAN-SPAM, GDPR & Best Practices

-- FAQ — Apartment Building Email List
+- FAQ β Apartment Building Email List

-I've watched companies blow $700, $1,200, sometimes $2,000 on stale lists from traditional brokers.
+I've watched companies burn $700, $1,200, sometimes $2,000 on stale lists.
 Half the emails dead on arrival.
 The other half?
 People who left those buildings months ago.
-Meanwhile, 251,279 apartment buildings sit in live databases right now, updated the second you search.
+Meanwhile, 414,496 apartment buildings sit in live databases right now, refreshed the second you search.
+The gap between what companies pay and what they get is ridiculous.

 Why Apartment Building Email Lists Matter in 2026